Fraunhofer Center Digital Energy

 News

-Municipal Heat Planning for the City of Aachen
+Municipal Heat Planning for Schwalmtal

 Research for Businesses